cotes2020/jekyll-theme-chirpy/_posts/13Crypt/2018-05-18-SymmetricEncrpytion.md

 ## weaknesses

 - Key distribution
-  - major problem.
+  - major problem
-  - Parties must have a secure method of exchanging the secret key before establishing communications with a symmetric key protocol.
+  - need secure method of exchanging the secret key before establishing communications with a symmetric key protocol.
   - If a secure electronic channel is not available, offline key distribution method must be used  (out-of-band exchange).

-- does not implement nonrepudiation.
+- does not implement non-repudiation.
   - Because any communicating party can encrypt and decrypt messages with the shared secret key
   - no way to prove where a given message originated.

+> Non-repudiation is the assurance that someone cannot deny the validity of something.
+> Non-repudiation is a legal concept

-- not scalable.
+- not scalable
   - Extremely difficult for large groups to communicate using symmetric key cryptography.
   - Secure private communication between individuals in the group could be achieved only if each possible combination of users shared a private key.
   - example: